massimocannas/Quantitative-Methods-for-Business/Group 3/readme.md

-COMPONENTS: Alessia Sini, Alice Zuddas, Sara Grandi
+COMPONENTS: Alessia a.
+Sini, Alice Zuddas, Sara m.
+Grandi

-TOPIC: Case Study 19.2-5 from Hillier (page 864) related to Markov Chain processes and MDP applied to tennis case
+TOPIC: Markov Chain and MDP related to Summer Holiday rental agency.
+The aim is to decide which policy apply (e-mail, call or depliant) in order to increase customer retention and maximize long-term expected revenue.